Categories

 Emergence of the Samurai: The Kamakura Period (1185–1333)

-A Japanese painting on silk in a traditional style of a Samurai warrior riding a horse
+A Japanese painting on silk in a traditional style of a Samurai warrior riding a horse.
+Image: Pinterest.

 A Japanese painting on silk in a traditional style of a Samurai warrior riding a horse.
-Credit: The Print Collector/Print Collector/Getty Images.
+Image: Pinterest.

 The Hojo regents maintained absolute authority for around fifty years.
-Until the first Mongol invasion of Japan in 1274.
-In 1268, the Mongols under Kublai Khan created the Yuan dynasty and began ruling China.
+Until the first Mongol invasion of Japan in 1274… In 1268, the Mongols, under Kublai Khan, created the Yuan dynasty and began ruling China.
 The latter desired to include Japan among his vassal states and hence issued an ultimatum demanding that Japan surrender and pay tribute.
 The Hojo regents promptly rejected the ultimatum.
-About 23,000 Mongols, Chinese, and Koreans arrived on the northern part of Kyushu in a fleet of 600 ships in 1274, armed with grenades that had never been seen in Japan before.
+In 1274, about 23,000 Mongols, Chinese, and Koreans arrived on the northern part of Kyushu in a fleet of 600 ships, armed with grenades that had never been seen in Japan before.

-Unfamiliar with the group formations utilized by the Mongolian commanders, the samurai swiftly fell behind.
-The Mongol fleet was devastated by a storm less than a day after its arrival.
-On 1281, Kublai Khan attempted a second invasion, but his fleet was again wiped out by a storm after a seemingly successful landing and a few weeks of combat in Kyushu.
-These storms were deemed kamikaze by Japanese Shinto priests because they were seen as divine winds sent to protect Japan from its enemies.
+The samurai quickly lost ground, unaccustomed to the group formations employed by the Mongol officers.
+However, a typhoon ravaged the Mongol fleet less than a day after landing.
+In 1281, Kublai Khan launched a second invasion, but the fleet was once again wiped out by a typhoon after an apparently successful landing and a few weeks of fighting in Kyushu.
+Japanese Shinto priests called these typhoons the kamikaze, the divine winds that come to defend Japan against foreign invaders.

-After a few decades of success, in 1331, Emperor Go-Daigo of the Southern Court gained the throne with the goal of toppling the Hojo regents and the shogunate.
-The Hojo fought against the troops loyal to the emperor but were defeated because of the defection of the Ashikaga family, commanded by Takauji, which led to the dispersion and ultimate rout of the shogunate forces.
-The Kenmu Restoration, which began in 1333 and lasted just a few years, was an attempt by Emperor Go-Daigo to reinstate imperial rule.
+While this solution worked for a few decades, in 1331, Emperor Go-Daigo of the Southern Court ascended the throne, intent on ridding himself of the Hojo regents and the shogunate.
+The Hojo clashed with forces loyal to the emperor but were defeated by the treachery of the Ashikaga family, led by Takauji, which led to the dispersion and subsequent rout of the shogunate forces.
+In 1333, Emperor Go-Daigo re-established imperial power for a brief period known as the Kemmu Restoration.

 The Kenmu Restoration (1333–1336)

-This troubled period is known as Sengoku-jidai, the age of warring countries.
+This troubled period is known as Sengoku-jidai, the age of warring states.

 In 1543, a typhoon off the coast of Tanegashima, in southern Japan, kidnapped a ship full of Portuguese sailors and brought them to the Japanese islands.
 There was a profound shock since the Japanese had never before had any meaningful interaction with European cultures.
 The Portuguese were referred to as “Nanban” by the Japanese.
 This term translates to “Southern Barbarians.”